Buyer’s guide: high speed mobile broadband

 But you shouldn’t dismiss 3G just yet.
 Not only is it not the cheapest option, but to compete with 4G services some providers - notably Three - have been rolling out superfast 3G using a technology known as DC-HSDPA.

 Provided you have compatible equipment (many smartphones and dongles now support this standard) you can get upwards of 20Mb using this ultrafast 3G.

 The downside is that ultrafast 3G is not yet available in every area and there’s little guidance from providers about where it’s available.
 4G, while not yet available across the whole country (see the coverage checkers for each network below), is clearly advertised as being live in specific towns and cities.

 If 4G is available in your location it’s the way to go for very fastest mobile broadband possible, but it’s still worth investigating the 3G connectivity to see if there’s a cheap alternative.

 Does the dongle matter?

 Compare mobile broadband offers and you'll see that dongles come in a variety of shapes, sizes and prices, and this can have some impact on the performance of your mobile internet service.

-The key point to note is that the cheapest dongles may not support the fastest network standards (like DC-HSDPA) so you should ensure your equipment is up to scratch if you want to get the most out of the network.
+The key point to note is that the cheapest dongles may not support the fastest network standards (like DC-HSDPA or 4G) so you should ensure your equipment is up to scratch if you want to get the most out of the network.

 But the pricier dongles also benefit from higher quality materials, and some little extras like swiveling USB heads which aim to improve signal reception.
 A few models even include external antenna ports which can, when coupled with an appropriate antenna, give a drastic increase in signal strength.